codahale/veil-go/README.md

 > complexity, concentrate all extensibility in a single place and _actively defend it_.

 As a result, the constructions in Veil depend primarily on two relatively stable cryptographic
-assumptions: the computational Diffie-Hellman assumption for ristretto255 and that Keccak 𝑓-\[1600\] is suitably close to a random permutation.
+assumptions: the Gap Diffie-Hellman assumption for ristretto255 and that Keccak 𝑓-\[1600\] is suitably close to a random permutation.

 ### Integrated Constructions